warpstreamlabs/bento/website/cookbooks/discord_bot.md

 ## Consuming Messages

-Before you start messing with Benthos you need to register a new bot with the [Discord Developer Portal][discord-applications].
+Before you start messing with Bento you need to register a new bot with the [Discord Developer Portal][discord-applications].
 Start by building an Application, then use the build-a-bot page to choose a bot name and avatar.
 You should end up with a token generated for the bot, and you'll also need to add it to your server.

 As soon as your bot is added to your server and you have a token you can immediately begin consuming messages from a channel with the [`discord` input][inputs.discord]: